eldruin/eeprom24x-rs/README.md

 This is a platform agnostic Rust driver for the 24x series serial EEPROM, based on the [`embedded-hal`](https://github.com/japaric/embedded-hal) traits.

+This driver allows you to:
+- Read a single byte from a memory address.
+See: `read_byte`
+- Read a byte array starting on a memory address.
+See: `read_data`
+- Read the current memory address (please read notes).
+See: `read_current_address`
+- Write a byte to a memory address.
+See: `write_byte`
+- Write a byte array (up to a memory page) to a memory address.
+See: `write_page`

 Can be used at least with the devices AT24C32, AT24C64, AT24C128, AT24C256 and AT24C512.

 ## The devices